GovReady/govready-q/deployment/docker/README.md

 numbers, dashes, and underscores. `host` is always just `host` --- don't change that.

+If your new app does not appear in the compliance apps catalog, you may need to force the app catalog cache to be cleared by restarting the container:

+	docker container restart govready-q

 ## Updating to a new release of GovReady-Q